Purchase a new stove and wondering the electric range wire size? As pros we can help advise on that.

 My electric range is 6000 watts – 120/240 volt 40 amp

 If you are on 220 volt service you need to call your electric company to find out what your minimum wattage is to use.
-For 220 volt service the power will need to be 4000 watts or less.
+For 220 volt service the power will need to be 24000 watts or more.

 Each type of electric range or stove requires the same electrical power requirements.